 - Share With Other Swingers – Chances are, most people you have met or are about to meet in the lifestyle have had body insecurity at some point in time.
 The realization that you are not alone in these feelings and having someone to share your thoughts with can be super useful in overcoming this mental struggle.
 They may be open to sharing their experiences and provide you with useful ideas on how to work through these feelings.

 - Consult The Experts – It is okay to explore this topic in the safety of a professional consultation.
 Some psychological battles can definitely use professional support.
-Body insecurities can be a heavy weight to bear alone so be smart and consider asking for help.
+Body insecurities can be a heavy burden to bear alone so be smart and consider asking for help.
 You wouldn’t be afraid of asking for help if you broke your leg, why not ask for help when facing tough mental struggles over insecurity over weight or other body issues?

 Learn About Your Body